 Note: water changes for newly molted shrimp can be very dangerous if replaced water contains a higher concentration of salt compared to that the shrimp has right now.

 In this case, shrimp’s sell will absorb the salt (because of Osmosis).
-In its turn, in order to adjust the saline concentration, the cells will have no intake more water to compensate.
+In its turn, in order to adjust the saline concentration, the cells will have to intake more water to compensate.

-As a result, there will be a Cell Hypertrophy.
-It causes to cell death and eventually shrimps death.
+As a result, there will be Cell Hypertrophy.
+It causes cell death and eventually shrimps death.